The Woodinville Story

 +

-Each day at our distillery, we start with two batches of locally grown non-GMO corn and rye from the Omlin Family Farm in Quincy, Washington.
+Each day at our distillery, we start with two-and-a-half tons of locally grown non-GMO corn and rye from the Omlin Family Farm in Quincy, Washington.
 We mill every kernel into fine flour.
 Then we mix the flour with purified water from the Cascades.
 We cook the mixture to turn the starches into sugar.

 Fermentation